Shaker Elsayed

-Shaker Elsayed (born 1951) is a dual citizen of Egypt and the US, and has been the imam of the Dar Al-Hijrah mosque in Falls Church, Virginia, since June 1, 2005.
+Shaker Elsayed (born 1951) is an Egyptian American imam who was posted at the Dar Al-Hijrah mosque in Falls Church, Virginia from 2005 to 2017, when he resigned because of backlash stemming from his comments about female genital mutilation.
 He was born in Cairo, Egypt.

 Educational background and scholarship

 Elsayed has an undergraduate degree in economics and independent Islamic studies from Cairo, and has done graduate work in educational administration and psychology at the University of Houston in Texas.
-He has translated the Koran into English.
+He has translated the Quran into English.